 theTerm = Trim(theTerm)

-If Tasks.Exists("German to English Translation") = True Then
+If Tasks.Exists("German to English Translation") =

 With Tasks("German to English Translation")